 However, some people can’t digest gluten, which can lead to bad reactions to any foods containing it.

 Celiac disease is a severe dietary reaction that is very serious.
 But there is a whole range of reactions that can occur as a result of gluten intolerance.

-What Do I Need To Make Gluten-Free Donuts
+What Do Equipments Do I Need to Make Gluten-Free Donuts?

 Even if your pan is non-stick, make sure to grease each donut ring so that you don’t end up with stuck, broken donuts.
 I recommend getting a couple of pans since this recipe makes 12 donuts.